mauriciocoder/tesorio-scraper/README.md

 ### Get users by repository name
-Get users that contributes to a certain repository.
-This method was created just to show the usage of native sql queries instead of ORM model.
+Get users that contribute to a certain repository.
+This method was created just to show the usage of native SQL queries instead of the ORM model.

 ##### Request